Frequently Asked Questions

 Why is this program successful?

 Consider this: A person can be given employment skills, clothing, food, transportation and even money, but if they do not know how to make right decisions with available resources, these advantages are unable to be utilized for success.
+Life skills classes and decision making applications are crucial to their success.

 How can I help?